RyanKennon/Linux-Fundamentals/README.md

 </p>

 4. Run **./create_user.sh bobjones it**<br>
-`Runs the script to create a new user, bobjones, and add him to the it group — this doubles as adding a fourth employee to your fictional company.`
+`Runs the script to create a new user, bobjones, and add him to the it group.
+This doubles as adding a fourth employee to your fictional company.`

 <p align="center">
    <img src="Images/Image 64.PNG">